-Jetermiah Ingalls was born in 1764 and died in 1828.
+"There is a Land of Pleasure."
+Jeremiah Ingalis was born in 1764 and died in 1828.
 He was the author of several hymns, as well as composer of a great deal of music, and published several volumes of music.
 He was an American.
+Copyright, 1908, by J. S. James.

 Samuel Stennett was a Doctor of Divinity.
 The degree was bestowed upon him by Aberdeen University.
 He was often engaged in writing theological works.
 He composed and published a number of popular hymns.
 He was the author of "On Jordan's Stormy Banks I Stand."
 He died in London in 1795.

 William Walker, who composed the above tune, lived and died in Spartanburg, S. C. In 1835 he published "Southern Harmony," afterward the "Christian Harmony," and revised the same in 1866, and printed several editions of "Southern Harmony."
-He also printed, in 1857, a book called "Southern-Western Pocket Harmony."
+He also printed, in 1877, a book called "Southern-Western Pocket Harmony."
 In 1842 and 1866 he published the "Christian Harmony."
 It has been revised since his death, in 1901.
-He also composed a song book called "Fruits and Flow rts."
+He also composed a song book called "Fruits and Flow res."

 The above hymn appears in "Zion Songster."
 Second and third verses are not of the same hymn, and must have been taken from another hymn book.
-The original hymn has ten verses.
+The riginal hymn has ten verses.
 The author's name in this book is not stated.